subquery/documentation/docs/run_publish/run.md

 :::

 ::: danger
-Please note that we **DO NOT** encourage the use of `yarn global` due to its poor dependency management which may lead to an errors down the line.
+Please note that we **DO NOT** encourage the use of `yarn global` due to its poor dependency management which may lead to an error down the line.
 :::

 Once installed, you can start a node with the following command: